Campaign of the Month: February 2016

-Their civilization appears to be divided into at least three castes: the Warriors, the Fate Weavers, and the Risen Men.
+Their civilization appears to be divided into at least three castes: the Warriors, the Fate Weavers, and the Gray Folk

-The Warriors are the men of the Durnskald and are distinguishable by their bone white skin, black sclera, black hair, and white irises.
+The Warriors are almost all males and are distinguishable by their bone white skin, black sclera, black hair, and white irises.
 They serve as the leaders and commanders in battle and are very formidable opponents.
 They prefer to use their lightning -like speed and reflexes instead of relying on brute force.
 They are led by their champion, a man known as Sin Rothos.

-The Fate Weavers are the women of the Durnskald and are distinguishable by their coal black skin, black sclera, black hair, and glowing orange irises.
+The Fate Weavers are almost all female and are distinguishable by their coal black skin, black sclera, black hair, and glowing orange irises.
 They are thought to serve as the leaders of the Durnskald during times of peace.
 Make no mistake, if anything the priestesses are even more dangerous than the warriors due to their ability to wield concentrated entropy as a weapon.
 They are led by their prophetess, a woman named Whisper.

-Recently a fourth type of Durnskald has been discovered, the Antithesis.
+Recently a new type of Durnskald has been discovered, named the Antithesis by House Alabaster.
 Only one has been examined.
 She is a woman, of athletic and lean build, with nearly white hair, fair skin, and a cloud-like pattern covering both her sclera and her irises.
 Her eyes are a very bright (they almost appear to be glowing) blue which shine through the cloud pattern.
 Her name is Summer Sky.
 Unfortunately, she doesn’t remember anything about her time with the Durnskald, now living at the palace as a guest of the royal family.
 She has shown several remarkable talents and appears to be very powerful as well.